-Also, when it comes to estate taxes, one catch is that if you were to take advantage of the annual gift-tax exclusion and front-load five years worth of gifts to your grandchild, and if you were to die during that five-year period, the contributions for any remaining years would be brought back into your estate.
+Also, when it comes to estate taxes, one catch is that if you were to take advantage of the annual gift-tax exclusion and front-load five years’ worth of gifts to your grandchild, and you died during that five-year period, the contributions for any remaining years would be brought back into your estate.

-"The 529 plans are particularly attractive as a savings option for younger children because of the front-loading option and the long-term market growth potential," says Christin Haley, a director of estate planning at Fidelity Investments.
+"The 529 plans are particularly attractive as a savings option for younger children because of the front-loading option and the long-term market growth potential," says Ajay Sarkaria, a senior wealth planning specialist at Fidelity Investments.
 "They also offer you some flexibility if you own the account.
 In an emergency, you could withdraw the money, but you’d pay a penalty and taxes on the earnings."
 No other vehicle offers this combination of estate reduction while retaining access to the account.

 Family members can benefit greatly from working together.
 "Consider the student’s financial aid picture," Bernhardt says.
 "It’s good to have an open dialogue and coordinate closely with the child and the parent."

 Another option: Pay for college directly.

 An estate-planning advantage of paying directly is that the direct payment is not considered a gift to your grandchild, which means that you can also make an annual exclusion gift to the same grandchild.
 However, this approach could sharply limit financial aid eligibility, because direct payment of tuition by a grandparent could reduce subsequent financial aid dollar for dollar.4 Also, while paying tuition directly will not be considered a taxable gift, you would still not have the years of tax-advantaged savings that you would have with a 529 plan or a Coverdell ESA.